cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     ibmcloud cr build --no-cache -t $CRLOC/$CRNS/provider:1 . cd ../cost
     ibmcloud cr build --no-cache -t $CRLOC/$CRNS/cost:1 .
-    ```

 This is the first time we are submitting these image repositories so we will provide it with an initial tag "1".
-Ensure you specify the trailing "."
-which references the location of the Dockerfile.
+Ensure you specify the trailing "." which references the location of the Dockerfile.
+In this case it's the current directory.

-The --no-cache allows you to make a clean build of an image every time, but optional.
+The --no-cache allows you to make a clean build of an image every time, but is an optional parameter.

-If you experience quota related issues, you can remove any older images you may have.

-    ibmcloud cr image-rm <image name>

 You should see the three additional images listed using this command.